codygreen/llm_api_server/objective3/README.md

 Some quick highlights on what this code does:

-- load the text_summarization model from the _/code/app/model/text_summarization_ folder; we will cover this in the _Dockerfile_.
+- load the text_summarization model from the _/code/app/model/text_summarization_ folder in the container; we will cover this in the _Dockerfile_.
 - builds a model to ensure our API post body contains a JSON element named _text_ and of class string.
 - provides a new API endpoint _/summarize/_ that we can POST _text_ that we want summarized.
 - passes the supplied text to the model.